This recipe combines two favorite breakfast foods - sweet potatoes and hash browns - to make a new breakfast staple: Crispy Sweet Potato Hash Browns!

 First, you prepare your sweet potatoes.

 To prepare the sweet potatoes, you'll need to peel and grate, then wash out the starch.
-I use a food processor to evenly grate it.
+I use a food processor to get even sized shredded sweet potatoes.

 If you want to get the same shreds as I have in the picture, take a look at the size of the holes in my food processor grater disc.
 Use one that is similar or the same.